ga-wdi-lessons/rails-many-to-many/README.md

 Take **15 minutes** to create the `add_favorite` and `remove_favorite` actions in the **songs controller**.
 Look at the `artists/show.html.erb` view to see how we route to these actions.

 Below are some line-by-line instructions on how to implement `add_favorite` and `remove_favorite`.
-I encourage you not to look unless you are stuck!
+We encourage you not to look at the solution unless you are stuck!

+#### Instructions

 Start out by logging into the application using the "Sign Up" feature.
 It should be visible in the top-right corner on the home page.
 Once you've done that, tackle the controller actions.